101companies/101worker/README.md

 The log is sent via email to the 101gatekeepers, if any module failed.

+# Adding a module

+Follow these steps:

+* Change directory to "101worker/modules".
+* Create a subdirectory for the new module, be it <x>.
+* Change to <x>.
+* Create a Makefile with a "run" target.
+* (You may want to create a "clean" target for any temporary stuff.)
+* Create a README.md file with some minimal documentation.

+Finally, also register the module:

+* Change directory to "101worker/config".
+* Add the module name to "production.config".

 # Alternative module lists

 The default list is "101worker/configs/production.config".